 Nearby Trails & Activities

 Beal Island Campground is located on Beal Island, a 64-acre island in the Sasanoa River, between the towns of Westport and Georgetown on Maine’s Mid-Coast.

-A nautical mile from the beach at Knubble Bay Camp (about a 20-minute paddle), Beal Island has been a favorite destination for campers for generations.
+Less than a nautical mile from the beach at Knubble Bay Camp (about a 20-minute paddle), Beal Island has been a favorite destination for campers for generations.
 Relax on the sandy beach and watch osprey, seals, eagles, and porcupines.
 Some of the fastest currents on the East Coast envelop the island at certain times in the tide cycle, a phenomenon that is best observed from the safety of land.

-The island is available for overnight camping from early spring to late fall and is offered up to two parties and up to 30 campers.
+A large grassy area and pine grove offer comfortable tenting spots.
+The island is available for overnight camping from early spring to late fall and is limited to two parties or up to 30 campers.

 The island has an outhouse, but water must be transported from the pump at Knubble Bay Camp.
 Guests must bring their own food and carry out their trash.
 Two wooden tables are situated on the beach and are available for guest use.